rafidror/bizdoc.core/README.md

 # bizdoc.core

-BizDoc is a framework for developing form-flow solusion.
+BizDoc is a framework for developing form-flow solution.
 It includes a workflow engine, a mailbox -like user interface, and set of built-in components for data analysis.

 ## Setting up